oberien/ergodox-ez-neo/README.md

 - [ ] support for both English and German (English via TX Bolt and German via GeminiPR?)
 * (onboard translation not possible due to very small flash of the keyboard)

-RGB Matrix / Lighting:

-* [x] different RGB light per layer
-* [ ] for the F-Media and Steno layers only light up used keys
-* [ ] Add special lighting for qwertz / qwerty

 Others:

 * F1-F12 Keys, Media Keys and Mouse Keys on extra layer
 * NKRO enabled

+RGB Matrix / Lighting:

+* [x] different RGB light per layer
+* [x] for the F-Media and Steno layers only light up used keys
+* [ ] add special lighting for qwertz / qwerty

 # Build